 As with the Highlight, the main knock on the Hurache 7 Elite is a narrow fit through the ankle and footbed that may not work for those players with wider feet.
 Some reviewers also note the lack of additional top lacing may cause some slippage if the natural fit of the cleat to the foot is not good.

-Still, the Hurache 7 Elite is a great cleat to consider especially for those players that put extra value on speed.
+Still, the Hurache 7 Elite from Nike is a great cleat to consider especially for those players that put extra value on speed.
 The enhanced grip is also extremely conducive to the quick directional changes for those midfielders looking for a new cleat.

 New Balance Men’s Burn X2 Mid-Cut Lacrosse Shoe